hackclub/hackclub/workshops/python_stock_viewer/README.md

+---
-name: Stock Visualizer in Python
+name: 'Stock Visualizer in Python'
-description: Make a stock visualizer in Python and learn how to use web requests
+description: 'Make a stock visualizer in Python and learn how to use web requests'
-author: @sohamb117
+author: '@sohamb117'
 ---

 # Web Requests in Python - With a Stock Visualizer!